nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 ::

   CREATE USER username WITH PASSWORD 'password';
-  CREATE DATABASE owncloud TEMPLATE template0 ENCODING 'UNICODE';
+  CREATE DATABASE nextcloud TEMPLATE template0 ENCODING 'UNICODE';
-  ALTER DATABASE owncloud OWNER TO username;
+  ALTER DATABASE nextcloud OWNER TO username;
-  GRANT ALL PRIVILEGES ON DATABASE owncloud TO username;
+  GRANT ALL PRIVILEGES ON DATABASE nextcloud TO username;

 You can quit the prompt by entering::